-DIY Sizing and Bike Fit For Your First Road Bike
+DIY Sizing and Fit For Your First Road Bike

-And incorrectly fitting bike is not only uncomfortable, it can cause carpal tunnel and back injuries during repeated long rides.
+And incorrectly fitting bicycle is not only uncomfortable, it can cause carpal tunnel and back injuries during repeated long rides.

 Not to mention a poorly fitting machine is hard to ride.
 It is hard to motivate yourself to exercise on something that is unnecessarily painful.

 The fit is everything.
 Don’t buy a wrong-sized bike simply because it is a good deal!

 Bikes are normally measured from the middle of the cranks up to the top of the seat tube and the size is then denoted in centimeters.

 However, when that size changes, the top tube length — or reach to the handlebars — should also changes.
 The idea is, you want one that will not require you to have so much seat sticking out of the tube that it is tipping you over onto your hands (too small) or so tall a bike that you are bent too far over trying to reach the handlebars (too large).